-This guide was created to support Unit 6: Annotated bibliography: Gathering information and Using NTU databases under course HW0221 – Essay Writing : Crafting an Argument.read more
+This guide was created to support the course HW0221 – Essay Writing : Crafting an Argument.

-This guide was created to support Unit 2 Gathering Information session for HW0201 / HW0204 – Research Writing for Social Sciences.read more
+This guide was created to support the course HW0201 – Research Writing for Social Sciences.

 The Budget is a technical document which can be difficult to interpret.
-The goal of this guide is to introduce the reader to the various sections of the Budget document, such as the Budget statement, Budget Highlights and Expenditure Estimates.read more
+This guide is created to introduce the reader to the various sections of the Budget document such as Budget Statement, Budget Highlights, and so on.

 Information in Sociology is often published in books and journals.
 As a general rule of thumb, journal articles tend to be more quantitative in nature, involving figures and statistical analysis.
 Books and book chapters tend to be more qualitative in nature.
 In general, a book will provide a fuller coverage and analysis of an issue, simply as there is more space to analyse and expand on the issue discussed.
 However, journal articles will often contain new research and findings.
 It is therefore advisable to refer to both journal articles and books when writing papers.